alixinne/glslt/README.md

 ## Usage

+### Static template function parameters

-Currently `glslt` supports only template function parameters: passing functions as parameters to other functions.
+`glslt` supports *static template function parameters*.
+This means, passing the name of an already-declared function as a parameter for a templated function.
 Here is an example:

 ```glsl
 // A pointer to a function that has no args and returns an int